Taronga Zoo Sydney: 350 species of animals from around the world live in a first-class spot...

 I enjoyed seeing species I never knew existed.
 Have you ever heard of a bongo, fishing cat or mata-mata?

-When you purchase your admission online, you save 10% - 20% of the admission fee.
-For example, you save $14 for a family of four.
-Here are the fees …
+The cheapest admission ticket you can buy is directly from the zoo online.
+If you buy your ticket online here, you save 10% - 20% of the admission fee.
+For example, it's a $14 saving for a family of four.

 Yes that's right.
 If it's your birthday you pay only $1.
 But you need to register here first.

 You’ll receive a voucher by email.
-Take it to the Zoo or show it to them on your phone if it’s clearly legible.
+Take it to the Zoo or show it to them on your phone.
 Also, take an original or officially certified copy of either a birth certificate, a driver's license, a state issued proof of age card or a passport.